samuel-dekleva/first_x_free/README.md

 This image shows what happens in the case where a deductible of $3,000 is applied and it is offset by varying amounts.
 The initial conditions were:
 * 80,000 policyholders, each with a frequency probability of 0.09.
-* Each accident follows a lognormal distribution with modified mean $1,500 and standard deviation 0.8.
-(Note that anything over 1.5 swings very wildly.)
+* Claim severities are modeled using a lognormal distribution calibrated to a target expected severity (in this case $1,500) and adjustable variance parameter (in this case 0.8).

 ![here](https://imgur.com/NMDNCUH.png)

 ## Insights

+While the body of the distribution is varied based on the offset of the deductible being triggered, after a certain point, the graphs rejoin.
+This indicates the tail behavior is not affected strongly by the offsetting, and large payouts occur in similar frequencies.

-For some claim frequencies and severities, especially large numbers of each, the corridor deductible plan yields rougly the same total payouts as the standard deductible plan.
-Psychologically, getting the first X paid by the company is more appetizing than paying the deductible first yourself, so in these cases, it would be natural to assume more customers would purchase this corridor deductible plan.
+For some claim frequencies and severities, especially when the mean payment is high, the corridor deductible plan yields roughly the same total payouts as the standard deductible plan.
+From a consumer perspective, policies that provide immediate partial coverage may appear more attractive than standard deductible structures, even when expected insurer payouts are similar.

 ## How To Run